 Areas of law

 In the Netherlands alone, more than 7 million people are employed by employers.
 Although their working relationship usually pertains to private law, classical private law is regularly deviated from to protect employees.
 This sometimes makes labour law legally complicated.
 In addition, large parts of labour law pertain to public law.
 The legal position of civil servants but also social security law are some examples.
-Smart Attorneys is your labour law specialist in the prevention and resolution of labour conflicts, termination of employment contracts, golden handshakes, wage recovery claims, illness and reintegration.
-Smart Advocaten is familiar with fringe aspects such as copyright, pension legislation, right of complaint and disciplinary rules, work permits, etc.
+SMART Advocaten s is your labour law specialist in the prevention and resolution of labour conflicts, termination of employment contracts, golden handshakes, wage recovery claims, illness and reintegration.
+SMART Advocaten is familiar with fringe aspects such as copyright, pension legislation, right of complaint and disciplinary rules, work permits, etc.

 Law of contracts and law of obligations